The Best Solution for Your Workout

 Training complementary muscle groups in your workouts is a simple trick that took me years of experimenting to perfect.
 It is simple and obvious once you know the trick but few people actually use this knowledge when working out.
-I’ll save you lots of wasted time and energy in the gym by describing how to use training complementary muscle groups to your advantage.
+I’ll save you lots of wasted time and energy in the gym by describing which muscle groups to workout together and how to use it to your advantage.

 This will allow you to experience great strength gains, cardio burn, and incredible balance within your body.
 Now, what does that mean – training complementary muscle groups?
 It means working out muscle groups that support one another, and that function together in the movement of the body.

+Many people find it best to train muscle groups that are close together.
+I’ll explain how I like to structure my training.
 Two great examples of complementary muscle groups: the abs and the lower back, as well as the quads and the hamstrings.
 Working them out together will allow you to reach your goals more effectively and efficiently.

 When I train my core, I always start with an ab move, followed by a lower back move.
 I’ll knock out a solid set of crunches, and then immediately head to the back extension machine.
 When I do this, my heart rate stays elevated because I’m not resting in between exercises.
-Futhermore, I’ll feel the entire core getting stronger on both sides of my body (that means my abs AND my back – as opposed to just one part.)
+Furthermore, I’ll feel the entire core getting stronger on both sides of my body (that means my abs AND my back – as opposed to just one part.)

 The same goes for the legs.
 I’ll hit the leg extension machine for the quads, and then right away move into the swiss ball hamstring exercise.
-This is a powerful combo for the legs, and one that’s integral to the Mission Lean training program.
+This is a powerful combo for the legs and one that’s integral to the Mission Lean training program.
 Again, you’re getting a great cardio workout because your heart rate is elevated, and training the complementary muscle groups.